bevy-logging/bevy_logging/src/subscribers.md

 They are graphics drawn in immediate mode as opposed to retained;

-Therefore they are not fast or pretty but can be use for marking places such as where your lights are, or testing rotations.
+Therefore they are not fast but can be use for marking places such as where your lights are, or testing rotations.

+(Plans are for 0.16 to change this to retained, this is written just before 0.15)

 [Gizmo subscriber](https://docs.rs/crate/bevy_gizmo_log/latest)